TarifaTools/tarifa-website/_posts/2015-02-25-why-tarifa.markdown

 ## Lower the barrier to entry without hiding complexity

-It is crucial that we can get people up to speed with minimum difficulty: not every web developer has already had some experience with Cordova but every developer should be able to easily build apps and publish them to testers.
+It is crucial that we can get people up to speed with minimum difficulty: not every web developer already has experience with Cordova but every developer should be able to easily build apps and publish them to testers.

 ## Share improvements among all projects

 When working on multiple projects with multiple teams it is just easier to reuse the same tool and have projects working the same way to avoid confusions.
-We don't wan't to do several times the same thing.
+We don't wan't to reinvent the wheel on every project.
-For example, cordova hooks will make you spend time on specializing a single project and that will cost you additional time and effort to extract and spread the improvements to other projects.
+For example, cordova hooks will make you spend time on specializing a single project and that will cost you additional time and effort to extract and share the improvements in other projects.

 ## Keep track of Cordova updates